bsiever/microbit-pxt-blehid/README.md

 media.keys(media._MediaKey.next)
 ```

-Select a specific media key to send (only the keys listed may be sent).
+Select a specific media key to send.
+Only the keys listed may be sent.

 ## Sending a media key #media-sendCode